-EU comparison: Austrians go more often to the doctor but are not healthierJanuary 8th, 2014 in Health /
+EU comparison: Austrians go more often to the doctor but are not healthierJanuary 8, 2014 in Medicine & Health / Health

 Mr and Mrs Austria visit specialists, outpatient clinics and hospitals particularly often when compared with the rest of Europe.
 However, health and life expectation do not profit from this accordingly.
 Kathryn Hoffmann, a public health expert at the MedUni Vienna, therefore recommends a re-evaluation of the general practitioner.